deltecent/KiCad/README.md

 ## MITS 88-2SIO

 KiCad 7 files for a MITS ALTAIR 8800 88-2SIO Rev 0 reproduction board.
 This is a close replica of the original 88-2SIO board and should be functionally identical.
-This is my first KiCad project so please be gentle with comments.
+This is my first KiCad project, so please be gentle with comments.

 If you would like to contribute to this board with improvements, please do.

+Bare boards may be purchased [here](https://www.tindie.com/products/33950/).

 ## Planned Projects